Maia-Everett/lintian.eu/_posts/2024-10-06-warcraft-retrospective-38.md

 And while the expansion orc campaign is separate from everything else, Admiral Proudmoore reminds me of [DuGalle](https://starcraft.fandom.com/wiki/Gerard_DuGalle), as the leader of a new human armada that suddenly shows up and disrupts the status quo; they even both die at the ends of their stories.

-It's not a perfect much, especially for the expansion.
+It's not a perfect match, especially for the expansion.
 The orcs don't fit neatly into this basic story framework.
 In Reign of Chaos, they were largely doing their own thing, not fighting the Scourge; in The Frozen Throne, their campaign is separate from the rest.
 Arthas took every step of his journey willingly, but Kerrigan's infestation was forced on her, and a closer parallel to her story role would be Sylvanas, who was similarly raised into undead against her will and remained evil (and treacherous) even after getting her free will back.

 And you know what?
 I don't really mind.